lambda-client/lambda/README.md

 Change the `\u23D0` characters to something else you want, [use this website to do it](https://www.branah.com/unicode-converter).
 Paste text in the first box and copy the output from the second.

-This will be implemented with a command in the near future, see issue [#11](https://github.com/S-B99/KAMI/issues/11)

 ***

 </details>